 Class is free, and open to those aged 12+.
 Registration is required.

 About the Instructor

-There is an English Conversation Group that meets every Tuesday from 7 to 8pm in the Main Library’s Conference Room.
+There is an English Conversation Group that meets every Tuesday in the Main Library’s Conference Room.
 This is not an ESOL class, rather an informal group conversation aimed at improving your English speaking skills.

 This group is unaffiliated with LVA.
 For more information, please call 973-746-4319 or email email@example.com.Click here for more details...